metabase/metabase/docs/questions/sharing/visualizing-results.md

 When you open up the Map options, you can manually switch between a region map (e.g., United States) and a pin map.
 If you're using a region map, you can also choose which field to use as the measurement, and which field to use as the region (e.g., State or Country).

-Metabase also allows administrators to add custom region maps via GeoJSON files through the Metabase **Admin Panel**.
+Metabase also allows admins to add [custom region maps](../../configuring-metabase/custom-maps.md).

 Learn more about [visualizing data with maps](https://www.metabase.com/learn/basics/visualizing-data/maps.html).